 - any Bartell Drugs

-lights are accepted at specific locations only due to their higher risk of breaking.
-Locations in and near Kirkland (as of June 2017):
+lights are accepted at fewer locations due to their higher risk of breaking.
+Locations in and near Kirkland (as of February 2018):

 - Town Center Hardware in Bridle Trails, Kirkland